GenaGrig/eCommerce-pp5/TESTING.md

 * Products in category page errors

-Can not find exactly this code in my project, so can not fix the problem.
+Can not find exactly this code in my project, so I can not fix the problem.
 On website everything works as planned.

 ![Products in category page errors](/media/code-validation/html/products_in_category_new.PNG)
 ![Products in category page errors](/media/code-validation/html/products_in_category_error_code.PNG)